logo dark

 3. Workers Are the Heart of the House

 Staff members are getting a rebrand in some places.
 Whereas in a traditional service industry business you might have front-of-house workers — like servers, hosts, and managers — and back-of-house workers — like cooks, brewers, and dishwashers — some establishments are calling everyone what they are: the heart of the house.
-This is in part to bring everyone together for a common cause.
+This is, in part, to bring everyone together for a common cause.
 Management is also showing more heart to workers’ heads, too.
-Mental health is becoming a priority for more workers as the last two years are taking a toll and causing burnout.
+Mental health is becoming a priority for more workers as the last two years have taken a toll and caused burnout.
 Businesses are responding with mental health days, therapy, and more.

 4. Continued Push for Diversity, Equity & Inclusion